WojtekKamilowski/CI_PP5_HSBS/README.md

 - Parts of the code inspired by the knowledge from my Project Portfolio 4:<a href="https://github.com/WojtekKamilowski/CI_PP4_MPN">My Pantry Note</a>

-- base.html accordingly updated & customized for this project based on <a href="https://github.com/Alan-Bushell/razor-sharp">'Razor Sharp'</a>
+- base.html inspired by <a href="https://github.com/Alan-Bushell/razor-sharp">'Razor Sharp'</a>

 - object-fit for book images from <a href="https://stackoverflow.com/questions/61530120/how-to-make-the-images-same-fit-or-same-size">Stackoverflow</a>